ruhee98/ruhee98/README.md

 ### Hi there 👋

+- My name is Ruhee, an aspiring front end developer and I have a B.A in Computer Science and Economics.
+I am originally from Kathmandu, currently based in MA, USA.
 - 🔭 I’m currently working on my Portfolio website.
 - 🌱 I’m currently learning Python for Data Analytics, and utilising Data Visualisation Tools, as well as exploring React's Libraries such as GraphQL.
 - 👯 I’m looking to collaborate on open source projects.